maxja/qRPC/README.md

 # qRPC
-Protobuf gRPC like plugin for queues
+Protobuf gRPC-like plugin and client-server but for queues